Sugared Strawberries

 Ingredients

-6. Once the strawberries have released their juices and look syrupy, they are ready.
+5. Once the strawberries have released their juices and look syrupy, they are ready to be enjoyed.

 Notes